 Archives across Wales have been getting ready to celebrate their services and collections for the Explore Your Archive week, which this year runs between 23rd and 30th November.
 The weeklong campaign encourages people to discover the stories, facts, places and people that are at the heart of Welsh communities.
 As part of the celebrations, Anglesey … Continue reading “Ail-gylchu’r Gorffennol” – a plastic waste project at Anglesey Archives

-Explore Your Archive week launched by endurance athlete, adventurer and broadcaster Lowri Morgan.
-Archives across Wales are getting ready to celebrate and showcase their services and collections for Explore Your Archive week, which this year runs between 17 and 25 November.
-The week long campaign encourages people to discover the stories, facts, places and the … Continue reading Welsh archives are home to a wealth of treasure – are you ready to explore?
+Explore Your Archive week to be launched by special Archive Ambassadors Archives across Wales are getting ready to celebrate and showcase their services and collections for Explore Your Archive week, which this year runs between 23 November and 1 December.
+The week long campaign encourages people to discover the stories, facts, places and people that … Continue reading Welsh archives are home to a wealth of treasures – are you ready to explore?